 Students can expect instruction to be delivered mostly online (either asynchronous and/or synchronous), but exams are in-person.
 Course content will be delivered via D2L/Brightspace and/or Zoom.

-Students can expect a combination of in-person and online instruction.
-The online instruction will be synchronous (at the same time) via Zoom.
-The in-person component may include optional rotating classroom attendance to maintain social distancing.
+Hyflex is a fully in-person (physically in the classroom) delivery where instructors include options for synchronous online attendance (via Zoom).
+The in-person component may include rotating classroom attendance to maintain social distancing.
 Exams may be in-person or online.

-Students can expect a combination of in-person and online instruction.
-The online instruction may be either asynchronous and/or synchronous.
-The in-person component may include optional rotating classroom attendance to maintain social distancing.
+Hybrid is a combination of both in-person (physically in the classroom) and asynchronous online instruction.
+For the in-person component an instructor may include Zoom attendance (at days/times indicated on the schedule) and/or rotating classroom attendance to maintain social distancing.
 Exams may be in-person or online.
 D2L and Zoom will be used for online course components.